Duration: 9 1/2 hours

 Your tour will conclude with a visit to the Royal Tombs, considered to be the most impressive burial site in Petra.
 Carved into the face of Jebel Khubtha, the Royal Tombs consist of the vaulted Urn Tomb, Corinthian Tomb and three-story Palace Tomb; one of the monument's largest tombs.

-On the return walk to the entrance, you will pass by carved temples, burial chambers, tombs, water channels, gates, and arches.
-After viewing this magnificent site, you will proceed to the Petra Movenpick Resort for a buffet lunch before re-boarding your coach for the return drive to the pier.
+On the return walk to the entrance, you will pass by carved temples, burial chambers, tombs, water channels, gates, and arches before making your way to a local hotel where you will be treated to a sumptuous buffet lunch.
+Afterwards, it's time to re-board your motorcoach for the drive back to Aqaba and your waiting ship.

-Please note: Guests are advised to wear comfortable, closed-toe walking shoes, and bring along a sweater or jacket due to the cool conditions inside the site.
-This tour involves approximately 3-5 miles of walking over uneven gravel and packed sandy surfaces, along with a long, gradual decline/incline from the entrance of Petra to the Treasury and Royal Tombs.
-This tour is not recommended for guests with limited mobility or guests who utilize a wheelchair.
-There are only nine carriages available, and they will be assigned on a first-come, first-served basis.
-As a result, their use may be restricted to those most in need.
-Please be advised that since the carriages are not insured, RSSC does not recommend their use, and will not assume any responsibility for injuries incurred should you decide to ride one.
+Please note: This tour entails considerable walking.
+It's a strenuous walk into and out of the site along a sloping path that includes natural and slippery surfaces; however, there is level walking in the actual site.
+Total walking distance is approximately 3-5 miles with only 2 benches along the way.
+Temperatures can be quite high with little to no shade.
+While there are a limited number of carriages, camels and donkeys available at Petra, they are available on a first-come, first-served basis and their use is in no way encouraged or sanctioned by the cruise line.
+As a result of the limited availability, their use may be restricted to those with the greatest need.
+Given the carriages are not insured and Regent Seven Seas Cruises does not recommend their use, Regent will not assume any responsibility for injuries incurred should you decide to engage one.
 There is no narration during the bumpy horse carriage ride that ends at the Treasury Building.
-Your driver will schedule a meeting time with you in front of the Treasury Building.
-Expect delays; 20 minutes late is not considered late in Jordan.
-Guests wishing to arrange for a carriage ride should do so directly with their guide, and pay the guide, not the carriage driver.
-Weather appropriate clothing (it can be cool in the Spring and Fall); sun cap; sunglasses; a bottle of water from the ship; and flat, comfortable walking shoes with a closed-toe are recommended.
+Your carriage driver will schedule a meeting time with you in front of the Treasury Building for the return ride.
+Expect delays - 20 minutes late is not considered late in Jordan.
+Guests wishing to arrange for a carriage ride should do so directly with their guide and pay the guide, not the carriage driver.
+This tour is not considered suitable for wheelchair guests or those with walking difficulties.
+Guests should be in good physical condition.
+Even if engaging a carriage or service animal, in order to completely view the sites, you will still need to travel on foot over uneven and sloping ground.
+Weather appropriate clothing (it can be cool in the Spring and Fall); sun cap; sunglasses; sunscreen; a bottle of water from the ship; and flat, comfortable walking shoes with a closed-toe are recommended.